kaiAsmOne/buildrunner/README.md

 # DevOps Build Environments
+This repository will allow you to start with a simple git clone to your machine.
+Followed by executing my Terraform Code.
+The Terraform Code will Then Create an Azure DevOps Project following MS CAF.

+Creating a Service Connection from Azure DevOps to the Azure Subscription specified in the Terraform Variables.
+With a pipeline that auto creates MS Official Runners in you Azure Subscription specified in the Terraform Variables.
+Creating all resources in Azure Automatically for you.
+With scheduled auto updates every night at 02:00.

+Furthermore:

 This repo is a collection of Azure DevOps Pipelines, Scripts, Terraform code or work in general
 relaterd to Build Environments for Azure DevOps Private Build Agents usually refered to as Runners.